-Examples of competencies in the required domain of incorporating public values into decisions might include but are not limited to:
+Examples of competencies in the required domain to articulate, apply, and advance a public service perspective might include but are not limited to:

-- Apply concepts of social equity to public affairs, administration, and policy - Behave ethically and with integrity: Tell the truth, keep confidences, admit mistakes, and do not misrepresent oneself, one's goals or the facts for personal advantage.
-Behave in a fair and ethical manner toward others. - Distinguish short- from long-term fiscal consequences of program and policy decisions - Exercise ethical responsibility when conducting research and making decisions - Identify the short- and long-term impacts of program and policy decisions on the physical environment - Understand and apply criteria appropriate to public affairs, administration, and policy
+- Apply concepts of social equity to public service. - Identify and analyze ethical dilemmas involving fiduciary stewardship of public resources, stakeholders and a variety of power relations, and will weigh alternative courses of action in terms of responsibility, fairness and achieved public interest. - Know the meanings of due process, authority and social equity; and recognize the role of these values for the assurance of democratic governance, and understand the implication of upholding them for public management practice. - Behave ethically and with integrity: Tell the truth, keep confidences, admit mistakes, and do not misrepresent oneself, one's goals or the facts for personal advantage.
+Behave in a fair and ethical manner toward others.

-Examples of competencies in the required domain of communicating and interacting productively-face-to-face and/or electronically-with a diverse and changing workforce and citizenry may include but are not limited to:
+- Distinguish short- from long-term fiscal consequences of program and policy decisions. - Exercise ethical responsibility when conducting research and making decisions. - Identify the short- and long-term impacts of program and policy decisions on the physical environment. - Understand and apply criteria appropriate to public service. - Use effective oral communication to articulate policy decisions. - Negotiate outcomes sensitive to the interests and values of others.

-- Communicate effectively in writing: Prepares clear, concise and well-organized written materials tailored to the audience's level of expertise and needs. - Communicate effectively in speech: Presents oral information accurately, clearly, concisely and persuasively tailored to audience's level of expertise and needs. - Demonstrate flexibility: adapts behavior and work methods to differences (whether they are differences in thought, communication style, perspective, age, interests, fairness or some other variable); to new information, to changing conditions and to unexpected obstacles. - Demonstrate self-knowledge: awareness of one's own stylistic preferences for relating to others, communicating with others, making decisions, managing yourself in groups, and the impact that this has on relationships and your ability to influence others. - Evidence sensitivity and responsiveness to beliefs and behaviors associated with differences among people because of their ethnicity, nationality, race, gender, physical characteristics, religion, age, etc. - Facilitate: Actively and effectively elicits information, views, input, suggestions, and involvement of others in pursuit of common goals; builds actionable consensus. - Negotiate: Discerns the interests and values of others; surfaces assumptions; secures agreement on ground rules and tolerable outcomes; gains cooperation of others to
+Examples of competencies in the required domain to communicate and interact productively and in culturally responsive ways with a diverse and changing workforce and society at large may include but are not limited to:

-- accomplish goals. - Relate to all kinds of people and develop appropriate rapport that leads to constructive and effective relationships; finds common ground with a wide range of stakeholders. - Work productively in teams: Interacts effectively in a team, demonstrating composure, professionalism and effective working relationships, including understanding others' priorities, needs and concerns and sharing information, expertise and resources.
+- Communicate effectively in writing by preparing clear, concise and well-organized written materials tailored to the audience's level of expertise and needs. - Demonstrate interpersonal communication skills required to serve empathetically and effectively diverse sets of people. - Communicate effectively in speech by presenting oral information accurately, clearly, concisely and persuasively tailored to audience's level of expertise and needs. - Demonstrate flexibility by adapting behavior and work methods to differences (whether they are differences in thought, communication style, perspective, age, interests, fairness or some other variable); to new information, to changing conditions and to unexpected obstacles. - Demonstrate self-knowledge through awareness of one's own stylistic preferences for relating to others, communicating with others, making decisions, managing yourself in groups, and the impact that this has on relationships and your ability to influence others. - Demonstrate sensitivity and responsiveness to beliefs and behaviors associated with differences among people because of their ethnicity, nationality, race, gender, physical characteristics, religion, age, etc. - Demonstrate facilitation skills by actively and effectively eliciting information, views, input, suggestions, and involvement of others in pursuit of common goals. - Build actionable consensus. - Discern the interests and values of others; surface assumptions; secure agreement on ground rules and tolerable outcomes; gain cooperation of others to accomplish goals. - Relate to all kinds of people and develop appropriate rapport that leads to constructive and effective relationships; finds common ground with a wide range of stakeholders. - Work productively in teams by demonstrating composure, professionalism and effective working relationships, including understanding others' priorities, needs and concerns and sharing information, expertise and resources. - Recognize, and adapt to, cultural differences in community interactions and communication.